alkacon/alkacon-oamp/com.alkacon.opencms.survey/readme.txt

 - General comment

 1.0.2 - month day, year
 * Avoid NullPointerException when advanced form configuration node in survey XML content is missing.
+* Fixed issue with empty report in case of commas in labels.
+- This version requires version 1.3.2 of OAMP webform.

 1.0.1 - April 1, 2009
 !
 Am additional text area added to the bottom of the report.